 This form (I-130 form) is a Petition for Alien Relative and the very first step to bringing your family or relatives to the United States of America.
 Upon filling out this form, your request will be assessed by the USCIS or the agency you are filing through.
 Once reviewed, you may receive paperwork to have DNA testing completed to prove your relationship with the individual.

-To get started on your procedure, we’ll need your file or case number, the names of the people who are to be tested and their relationships to one another.
+To get started on your procedure, DDC will need your file or case number, the names of the people who are to be tested and their relationships to one another.
+If you don’t have a file number call 833-322-3362 IMMEDIATELY.
 For your beneficiary or relative, a DNA collection kit will be received at the embassy within the country of origin.
-Once both samples are received, our lab will begin immigration DNA testing proceedings.
-Once the testing is complete, our lab will ship the results directly to the requested immigration office in the home country and to the USCIS.
-We also send a copy to you, the petitioner, for your case and records.
+Once both samples are received, DDC will begin immigration DNA testing proceedings.
+Once the testing is complete, DDC will ship the results directly to the requested immigration office in the home country and to the USCIS.
+A copy will be sent to you, the petitioner, for your case and records.

 Top-quality Immigration DNA Testing